-[This is the version of this document as it was from 2 April 2020 to 15 April 2020.]
+[This is the version of this document from 20 April 2020.]

 [Repealed by Disaster Management Act: Regulations relating to COVID-19 (Government Notice R480 of 2020) on 29 April 2020]

 I, Dr Nkosazana Dlamini-Zuma, Minister of Cooperative Governance and Traditional Affairs, designated under section 3 of the Disaster Management Act, 2002 (Act No. 57 of 2002), having declared a national state of disaster, published in Government Gazette No. 43096 on 15 March 2020, hereby in terms of section 27(2) of the Disaster Management Act, 2002, after consultation with the relevant Cabinet members, made the Regulations in the Schedule.